 - You cannot already have or be in the process of earning a master’s degree in journalism or a related field.
 Check your eligibility.

-- JOUR 100 Proseminar: Fundamentals and Practices of Journalism
+- JOUR 100 Proseminar: Introduction to Graduate Studies in Journalism

-- Before registering, you’ll need to pass our online test of critical reading and writing skills or earn a B or higher in EXPO 42a, b, or c.
+- Before registering, you’ll need to pass our online test of critical reading and writing skills or earn a B or higher in EXPO 42b Writing in the Social Sciences.

 The two courses don’t need to be taken in a particular order or in the same semester, but each course must be completed with a grade of B or higher, without letting your overall Harvard cumulative GPA dip below 3.0.